theupdateframework/taps/tap8.md

 without an individual with elevated privileges, but based on a threshold of signatures.

-Clients need to take care to check for rotation to a null key (rotate files that contain a null key).
-This shall be handled in the same manner as an invalid metadata signature on by the role possessing the key.
-The role will be invalid until it is re-delegated to with a new key.
-Clients MUST use snapshot metadata to ensure that they recieve all rotate files in the chain.
+Clients MUST use snapshot metadata to ensure that they receive all rotate files in the chain.

-Intentionally rotating to null enables a repository, a project, and individuals to explicitly revoke their key material themselves.
-An individual whose key is compromised can introduce a rotation to null, and all delegations to them will be invalid.

 For mitigation of private key compromises, rotation can be used if and only if it can be assured that the legitimate holder is faster (at the